By Brittany Flax on Jul 15, 2020 @ 10:30 AM

-You exercise, eat right, and take care of your body – but what about your oral health?
-It’s said that men tend to take care of their teeth less than women do.
-So it is important for men to be aware of their oral health and the issues that can arise when they don’t care for their teeth.
-Here are 4 issues to be aware of and how you can prevent them.
+You exercise, eat right, and care for your body – but what about your oral health?
+It's said that men tend to take care of their teeth less than women do.
+Neglecting your oral health can lead to serious issues.
+So, men need to be aware of their oral health and the potential consequences of not caring for their teeth.
+In order to raise awareness, here are four oral health issues men should be mindful of and tips on how to prevent them.

 Cavities